sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 example, if a client only needs an identifier and the persons legal age, the OpenID Provider MUST NOT send the client the full user name and birthdate.

-All relying parties MUST apply the concept of data minimization.
+All Relying Parties MUST apply the concept of data minimization.
 As a result, a client MUST NOT request any more identifiers, attributes or other claims than strictly necessary.
 Additionally, clients SHOULD ensure they minimize the scope and audience they